Lunch Groups Available 12-2 p.m.

 Richmond’s canal system first started in 1789 after George Washington lobbied the General Assembly to proceed with his vision of a canal and turnpike system that would connect the harbors of the east to trade and market opportunities west, all the way to the Rocky Mountains.
 The Riverfront Canal Cruises in downtown Richmond features historically-narrated tours of the James River and Kanawha Canal designed by George Washington.
 Hear about centuries of Richmond’s history, from Chief Powhatan’s Chiefdom to the first commercially successful electric streetcar in the world, while traveling in authentic, covered, flat-bottomed boats.
 See the unique railroad Triple Crossing, tobacco warehouses that have been converted into trendy lofts, the Virginia Capital Trail, the Low Line gardens and James River wildlife.

-Rain or Shine ~ Boat is covered - If it’s chilly bring a jacket! - Meet Kori Lapham in the Lobby of the Hotel at 6:30 p.m.
+Rain or Shine ~ Boat is covered - If it’s chilly bring a jacket! - Meet on the Second Floor of the Omni Hotel by the TCNS Conference Registration Desk at 6:30 p.m.
 Group will walk to the canal cruise location for the one hour historical tour.
 Boat leaves promptly at 7:00 p.m.

 Sign-up and payment can be made online through our secure payment processing.
 Please use this link to sign-up: https://www.transculturalnursingsocietyforms.org/forms/ConfTripSignUp.php